privacybydesign/irmamobile/README.md

       git submodule init
       git submodule update

 * Install Java development kit.
-Java 11 _should_ work.
-Java 8 is not supported anymore.
+We recommend to use Java 17.

       # On Debian / Ubuntu
-      apt install openjdk-11-jdk
+      apt install openjdk-17-jdk

       # On MacOS
-      # TODO: Install via `brew install openjdk@11`, but how to replace system Java?
+      # TODO: Install via `brew install openjdk@17`, but how to replace system Java?

 * Install the Android SDK tools by going to the [Android developer download page](https://developer.android.com/studio/).
   Make sure to install the build-tools and platform for Android >= 28.
 In addition